SilkRose/Pony/stories/scrap-story/scrap-story.md

 "Thank you."

 Twilight picked up the larger of the two pieces with her magic, while Oxide picked up the smaller one and the helmet in her own magic.
+She was used to ponies mentioning how strong her magic was, but Twilight was levitating her half like it was a sack of feathers.
 They carried them together since the pieces were connected to each other.
 They brought them upstairs and out the front door and to the wagons.
 Oxide guided them, and they set the pieces down on their backs in the front right corner of the good things wagon.

 Oxide turned to thank Twilight again but was met with a hug, and she hugged back.